CJPCNZ/CustomPush/README.md

 Also a big thanks to the Sonarr and Radarr teams for their great products, well documented API's and sample scripts.

 ## What's Next?
 Something Broke!
 I did a thing!
-- I'm going to try and make a BoxCar script as well as I found a couple of requests for this as well.
 - If you found an issue and can't fix it yourself, please log an issue in GitHub and I will try to fix it for you.
 - If you found an issue and fixed it yourself or want to contribute some code, please send a pull request and I will try to include it.